Saturday 15 March 2025, 7.30pm

 CLICK HERE to read more about ticketing

-Links to the online booking page will be available shortly
+CLICK HERE to go direct to the online booking page

 Handel's setting of Dixit Dominus is as dramatic as anything to be found in his operas or oratorios.
 Yet it is a very early work, written in April 1707 when he was barely 22 years old and had not long arrived in Rome.
 It seems likely that Handel intended this as part of a setting of the full Vespers service, for he also wrote settings of two other Vesper psalm texts.
 Dixit Domius has rightly been called a virtuosic tour de force.
 It shows that Handel had thoroughly assimilated the highly charged, emotional style that characterized Italian music of the late Baroque.